gyshan/gyshan.github.io/_posts/2018-08-31-merge-columns-by-shared-string.md

 More specifically, if we want to convert `binary_var_dat` to `gene_mat`, what procedures can we take?
 Here is my solution:
-1. Split each column names by its delimiter;
+1. Split each column name by its delimiter;
-2. Replace column names by its splited string;
+2. Replace column names with their splited string;
 3. Merge columns with the same column name.